greg-raven/grus/_posts/2021-08-23-oppose-amnesty-in-the-budget-framework.md

 ---
 title: 'Oppose amnesty in the budget framework'
-date: '2021-08-23T07:00:52-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
 ---

 I vehemently oppose adding an amnesty for millions of illegal aliens in budget reconciliation.

-Earlier this month, the U.S. Senate passed a budget reconciliation blueprint that instructs the Senate Judiciary Committee to include a mass amnesty in the Democrats’ $3.5 trillion budget reconciliation effort.
+Earlier this month, the U.S. Senate passed a budget reconciliation blueprint that instructs the Senate Judiciary Committee to include a mass amnesty in the Democrats' $3.5 trillion budget reconciliation effort.
 But before they can begin the process, the House must approve the Senate-passed budget framework.

 This is the biggest mass amnesty threat since the Gang of 8 amnesty bill in 2013.
 Most legislation requires 60 votes to pass in the Senate.
 By using the budget reconciliation process, however, Democrats can secure an amnesty for an estimated 8 million illegal aliens without a single Republican vote in the Senate.